Top 46 Best Wrestling Movies Of All Time [2026]

 Average

-"Fighting with My Family" is a popular sports comedy-drama inspired by the 2012 documentary "The Wrestlers: Fighting with My Family" by Max Fisher.
+"Fighting with My Family" is a critically acclaimed sports comedy-drama based on the 2012 documentary "The Wrestlers: Fighting with My Family" by Max Fisher.
+The film delivers an engaging blend of humor and heartfelt storytelling inspired by true events.

 7